Ed H. Chi 紀懷新 Curriculum Vitae

 Machine Learning, Neural Recommender Systems, Human-Computer Interaction, Social Media, Intelligent User Interfaces, User Behavior Analytics, Information Visualization.

-Oct 2017 -- Present: Principal Scientist and Team Lead.
+Oct 2017 -- Present: Principal Scientist and Team Lead in Google Brain.

-- Leading a 10-person research team in Machine Learning and Neural Recommender research, focusing on Neural Modeling, Reinforcement Learning, Responsible ML, and Robust/Reliable ML.
+- Leading a 70-person research team in Machine Learning and Neural Recommender research, focusing on Neural Modeling, Reinforcement Learning, Responsible ML, and Robust/Reliable ML.

 May 2015 -- Oct 2017: Senior Staff Research Scientist and Team Lead.

 - Led team in significant research and product launches in YouTube on (A) neural recurrent recommenders; (B) multi-task objective learning; (C) factorized deep retrieval; (D) diversification of recommendation results; (E) model fairness improvements.

 - Led team in introducing: (A) significant search and discovery functionalities in Google Play search functionality that was highlighted at Google IO, and (B) introducing long-term engagement optimization to the Google Play recommendation system.

 Feb 2011 -- May 2015: Staff Research Scientist and Tech Lead.

 - Led a team of researchers in conducting research on social search, recommendation, machine learning, crowdsourcing.

 - Launched product features such as G+ on friend suggestions, content recommendation, and personalization.